Rudy Maxa: Career

-He wrote for the ABC-TV drama series Capital News and for several years hosted a Saturday-morning radio talk show on political issues for WRC-AM, Washington, D.C.
-Since 2009, he's produced and co-hosted the national syndicated travel show, "RM World Travel," that is broadcast weekly on more than 620 news/talk radio stations.
+He wrote for the Capital News a drama series on ABC and for several years hosted a Saturday-morning radio talk show on political issues for WRC in Washington, D.C..
+Since 2009, he's produced and co-hosted the national syndicated travel show, "RM World Travel," which is broadcast weekly on more than 620 news/talk radio stations.
 Maxa attributes his desire to travel partly to the fact he grew up as a military brat.
-Maxa lives in St. Paul, Minnesota.
-He has a daughter and a son, Alex Maxa, who runs Gillibus, a vintage bus rental service in San Francisco.
+He lives in St. Paul, Minnesota.
+He has a daughter and a son, Alex, who runs Gillibus, a vintage bus rental service in San Francisco.